Berloe/SDMapGen/README.md

 # Scalable Dto Mapper Generator
 ## What is SDMapGen?
-  It is a code generator for mapping between Data Transfer Object  from an approach of simplicity of use,  that is the reason for being integrated in Eclipse as a plugin.
+  It is a code generator for mapping between beans from an approach of simplicity of use,  that is the reason for being integrated in Eclipse as a plugin.
 ## Why SDMapGen?
   Because it generates while you are coding so you can review the mapping and adjust it while coding, directly in Java and into the classes where it should be.
   The coding of these mappings is tedious and frequent source of errors, by automating it we can avoid both problems and allow us to focus on the most complex and important parts.